dsbowen/hemlock/docs_md/tutorial/validate.md

 > I believe the answer is fifty.

-We often want to make sure participants are entering the sort of answers we want, whether it's typing the same password twice, answering a comprehension check by clicking on the correct choice, or entering a number instead of a word.
+We often need to make sure participants are entering the right kind of answer, whether it's typing the same password twice, answering a comprehension check by clicking on the correct choice, or entering a number instead of a word.

 ## Basic syntax